bobllor/SNOW-RITM-scraper/README.md

 In case of a critical failure due to a bad input (thanks to the people who fill out the information to begin with...) then the ticket will be blacklisted- which requires manual interaction to fix.

+## Upcoming Features

-Future features: Link with my FedEx label generator to automatically generate the label for the ticket.
+1. Link the FedEx label generator to automatically create the label without needing any manual input.
+2. Add manual RITM input, if automatic is not your mojo.
+3. Close out RITMs with a manual input.

 ## Getting Started